“This should be an ideal opportunity. The plane will be waiting to fly you back to Metropolis after the debate.”

 “But that’s not possible,” replied one of the Democratic candidates.
 “Superman would never do something like that.”

 “Now hold on just a minute, here, Miss Trail.”
 Jay Garrick was out of his seat and leaning on the table.
-“I’ve known Superman for forty-five years, and he would never do something like that.
+“I’ve known Superman for nearly forty-eight years, and he would never do something like that.
 Not in a million years!”

 “I’m sure he wouldn’t,” replied Alex Holton with a sidelong glance at Marissa Trail.
 “However, until we know just who staged the attack on you tonight, we can’t rule anything out.”